OstapKuch/find_graph_cycle/README.md

 # find_graph_cycle
-AN algorithm to find cycle in oriented graph using dfs
+An algorithm to find cycle in oriented graph using dfs